icon-project/t-bears/docs/score_unit_test.md

 Every SCORE unit test class must inherit `ScoreTestCase`.

-ScoreTestCase class provides three functions

-1. Support python unittest

-   1. You can write and run the test method with prefix 'test_'
-   2. You can initialize and finalize the test by override setUp and tearDown method

-2. Set properties used inside SCOREs.

-   1. set_msg(sender, value)

-      Set msg property in SCORE

-   2. set_tx(origin, timestamp, _hash, index, nonce)

-      Set tx property in SCORE

-   3. set_block(height, timestamp)

-      Set block property in SCORE

-3. Get instantiated SCORE
+#### methods

+ScoreTestCase has 11 main methods.
+Inside setUp method and tearDown method, ScoreTestCase sets environment for SCORE unit-test and clear them.
+So, if you want to override setUp or tearDown, you should call `super()` top of the overriden method.

 1. get_score_instance(score_class, owner, on_install_params)
-      Get an instance of the SCORE class passed as an score_class arguments
+Get an instance of the SCORE class passed as an `score_class` argument

 2. update_score(prev_score_address, score_class, on_update_params)
 Update SCORE at `prev_score_address` with `score_class` instance and get updated SCORE

-After this method is called, the msg property is set to sender is owner, and value is set to 0.

-4. Mock Internal Call(Calling other SCORE method)
+3. set_msg(sender, value)
+Set msg property in SCORE

+4. set_tx(origin, timestamp, _hash, index, nonce)
+Set tx property in SCORE

+5. set_block(height, timestamp)
+Set tx property in SCORE

-   1. register_interface_score(internal_score_address)
+6. register_interface_score(internal_score_address)
 This method should be called before testing the internal_call that calls the SCORE method with an `internal_score_address` address.
 If you call this method, you can use the `assert_internal_call` method to evaluate whether internal_call is called properly with specified arguments.

-   2. patch_internal_method(score_address, method, new_method)
+7. patch_internal_method(score_address, method, new_method)
 You will use this method for patching query method to set return value.
 Since this function internally calls `register_interface_score`, you don't need to call `register_interface_score` when calling this function.
 The third argument, the new method, must be a function with the same number of arguments as the actual method.

+8. assert_internal_call(internal_score_address, method, *params)
+assert that internal call(mock) was called with the specified arguments.
+Raises an AssertionError if the params passed in are different to the last call to the mock.

+9. transfer(_from, to, amount)
+Transfer icx to given 'to' address. this method may used for testing `payable` method

+10. get_balance(address)
+Query icx balance of given address.

+11. initialize_accounts(accounts_info)
+Initialize accounts using given dictionary info.

 ### examples